thosgood/this-weeks-finds/markdown/101-151/week105.md

 the following story.
 Most of it is known to various people already, but it came as sort of a revelation to us.

-The zeroth entry in the table is easy to understand. π~0~ keeps track of how many connected components your space has.
-The rotation group O(∞) has two connected components: the guys that are rotations, and the guys that are rotations followed by a reflection.
-So π~0~ of O(∞) is Z/2, the group with two elements.
+The zeroth entry in the table is easy to understand. \pi~0~ keeps track of how many connected components your space has.
+The rotation group O(\infty) has two connected components: the guys that are rotations, and the guys that are rotations followed by a reflection.
+So \pi~0~ of O(\infty) is Z/2, the group with two elements.
 Actually this is also true for O(n) whenever n is higher enough, namely 1 or more.
 So the zeroth entry is all about "reflecting".

 The first entry is a bit subtler but very important in physics.
-It means that there is a loop in O(∞) that you can't pull tight, but if you go around that loop *twice*, you trace out a loop that you *can* pull tight.
+It means that there is a loop in O(\infty) that you can't pull tight, but if you go around that loop *twice*, you trace out a loop that you *can* pull tight.
 In fact this is true for O(n) whenever n is 3 or more.
 This is how there can be spin-1/2 particles when space is 3-dimensional or